Calculating your costs when starting a business

 Get support and advice

 Governments often offer tax and other incentives to help new businesses.
-Do your research, contact our Business Support Services team for market research information and seek professional advice from an accountant, financial adviser or other professional.
-You can also download a free information pack of support information from Government Business Information Service (GOBiS).
+Do your research, seek professional advice from an accountant, financial adviser or other professional.
+You can also visit the Australian Business Licence and Information Service (ABLIS) to find support services tailored to your business.

 Set realistic expectations